Pacoscript/lets-talk/README.md

 ![](images/register_mobile_1.png)

 # Candidates
-* You can pass candidates, when you find one you like her/his description yo can sen an unic message.
+* You can pass candidates, when you find one you like her/his description yo can send an unic message.

 ![](images/candidates.png)